January 25, 2020

 Again and again: No one on the committee wants to consider a request from someone who has wandered without substance.
 Save the examiner’s time and keep it stuck to your test by providing factual and highlighted information.
 Do not go into minor details that add no value to your application.
 Be very concise and clear when writing your essay or personal statements.

-Check your profile
+Check your grammar and spelling

 Submitting to the wrong school: Since some candidates want to minimize the work they do, they copy and paste the same answer without making any adjustments in the school names and then forward the request.
 Not only is it embarrassing but it can also ruin your chances of being accepted to school.
 Always check your profile before submitting.